Publications

 Read more

-Review of the management of the Ministry of Water and Energy of Cameroon
+Review of the Management of the Naval and Industrial Shipyard of Cameroon for the period 2015–2021

 Read more